syncfusion-content/blazor-docs/blazor/datagrid/how-to/using-edit-template-feature-in-dynamic-object-bound-grid.md

 ---
 layout: post
 title: Edit Template using DynamicObject in Blazor DataGrid Component | Syncfusion
-description: Learn here all about edit template using dynamic object in DataGrid in Syncfusion Blazor DataGrid component and more.
+description: Learn here all about using edit template feature in dynamic object bound in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# Using EditTemplate feature in DynamicObject bounded Grid
+# Using EditTemplate Feature in DynamicObject Bound Grid

-By defining the [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate) feature of a [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html), we can render a custom editor component in Grid editform.
-Two-way (@bind-Value) binding cannot be defined to the editor component inside [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate), since its Data Type is not known when Grid is bounded by DynamicObject.
-In this case, we use the below way to perform a CRUD operation in the DynamicObject bounded Grid with [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate).
+By defining the [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate) feature of a [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html), you can render a custom editor component in Grid editform.
+Two-way (@bind-Value) binding cannot be defined to the editor component inside [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate), since its data type is unknown when Grid is bound by DynamicObject.
+In this case, you can use the following way to perform a CRUD operation in the DynamicObject bound Grid with [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate).

 The ComboBox component is defined inside the [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate) and changes can be saved into the Grid using the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.ComboBoxEvents-2.html#Syncfusion_Blazor_DropDowns_ComboBoxEvents_2_ValueChange) event of the ComboBox and the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnActionBegin) event of the Grid.